Sir Howard Morrison's daughter Donna Grant charged with fraud

 Grant held numerous prominent positions with charitable organisations and in the education sector generally between 2010 and 2014.
 She was a trustee of the Te Arawa Kapa Charitable Trust, a member of the board of trustees for the New Zealand Warriors Foundation, as well as the executive director of a private training establishment, Manaakitanga Aotearoa Trust.

-The charges before the Court relate to Grant involvement with these organisations and specifically the fraudulent obtaining of funding for them.
+The charges before the court relate to Grant's involvement with these organisations and specifically the fraudulent obtaining of funding for them.

 Nearly 100 Warriors players and staff "completed" an 18-week course in just one day in 2013, when Grant was Sir Owen Glenn's representative on the Warriors board.